-For eg: let's classify vehicles and persons in this image.
-Generally, the classification and location of multiple objects are known as Object detection.
+For example, let's classify vehicles and people in this image.
+Generally, the classification and location of multiple objects are known as object detection.

 If this article could be summed up in an expression:

 (Image Classification + Image Localization) = Object Detection

 Fundamentally, the solution is to generate outputs that indicate the probabilities of the detected object to be a particular class and the location of the bounding box containing that object.

 Here, we use a convention to denote the target locations of a detected object based on the presumed top-left coordinate (0,0) in the image and locations as X and Y coordinates for the centre of the bounding box.